It pays to be ready when the fiscal year comes to a conclusion so you can make sure you're obtaining the maximum return on your tax claim.

 - Discounted bonds and notes, such as zero-coupon bonds, and "conventional securities" (sure hobby bearing notes convertible to shares).
 The profits from such are typical taxable gains and losses.

 - Awards for bravery and valour, provided they are obtained without expense (financial).

 - Shares of a pooled development fund, a special structure with rules that make challenge funding possible.
 The CGT is also not applicable to some specific qualifying venture capital investments.

 Tips to Maximise Your Tax Return

 Know what to claim

-If you run a home office for work or study purposes, familiarise yourself with the items that may be tax-deductible including office furniture, stationery, technology, software and a portion of utilities, phone bills, insurances and charitable donations.
-If you're unsure, browse the Australian Tax Office website.
+If you maintain a home office for work or study, familiarise yourself with the expenses that may be tax deductible, such as office supplies, technology, software, phone bills, insurance premiums, and a portion of utility and phone bills.
+Visit the Australian Tax Office website if you're unsure.